 Employee rewards are an integral part of maintaining a productive work environment and keeping employee engagement at a sustainable high.
-A strategic points-based recognition and rewards program can be a great way for managers to recognize outstanding performance and positive behaviours and reward staff for efforts that move the business forward.
+A strategic points-based employee rewards program can be a great way for managers to recognize outstanding performance and positive behaviours and reward staff for efforts that move the business forward.

 Through our own studies, we know that if employees are not recognized for their positive behaviours within the first four months of employment, they actively begin to disengage, leading to high turnover and an inability to retain top performers.
 Even more, it has been proven that companies with highly engaged employees achieve higher customer satisfaction numbers for their own clients.